wymerkd/animal_shelter_api/README.md

 ## Description

 _This application allows a user to create, update, read, and delete animals from an animal shelter database.
-A user is welcome to interact with this API by using a service like Postman, where they can make get, post, delete, and put requests. _
+A user is welcome to interact with this API by using a service like Postman, where they can make get, post, delete, and put requests._

 ## Specifications

-* _Holds all of a users travel blog posts.
-Users are able to Create, Read, Edit, and Delete blog posts through interacting with our frontend application_
+* _Users are able to Create, Read, Update, and Delete animal posts through interacting with the API through Postman_

 ## Setup/Installation Requirements